When Less is More: 8-bit Quantization Improves Continual Learning in Large Language Models: Introduction

-Our results show that the cost of forgetting under quantization is not uniform: at higher precision, minimal replay is sufficient, while under 4-bit quantization, buffer size becomes a decisive factor in preserving prior knowledge; while under 8-bit, quantization noise acts as a natural regularizer, enabling replay to be more effective even at modest buffer sizes; while under 16-bit, the absence of such noise makes the model more prone to overwriting prior knowledge despite replay, leading to steeper forgetting across tasks.
+Our results show that the cost of forgetting under quantization is not uniform: at higher precision, minimal replay is sufficient.
+Under INT4 quantization, buffer size becomes a decisive factor in preserving prior knowledge.
+Under INT8, quantization noise acts as a natural regularizer, enabling replay to be more effective even at modest buffer sizes, whereas under FP16 the absence of such noise makes the model more prone to overwriting prior knowledge despite replay, leading to steeper forgetting across tasks.
 From these findings, we provide empirical guidelines for balancing memory and accuracy in compressed continual learning and introduce a benchmark framework for future studies.